prakhar-161/AI-Personal-Transaction-Assistant/README.md

-# Transaction AI Assistant 💳🤖
+# Personal Transaction AI Assistant 💳🤖

-An AI-powered transaction assistant that uses a **RAG (Retrieval-Augmented Generation)** pipeline to let users query and analyze their financial data using natural language.
+An AI-powered Personal Transaction Assistant that uses a **RAG (Retrieval-Augmented Generation)** pipeline to let users query and analyze their financial data using natural language.

 ## 🚀 Features